How To Open Images Into Photoshop From Adobe Bridge

 And here we see my image now open in Photoshop, ready for editing:

 To close the image in Photoshop and return to Bridge, go up to the File menu and choose Close:

 Then, to return to Bridge, go back up to the File menu and choose Browse in Bridge:

 Or, to close your image and return to Bridge both in one shot, go up to the File menu and choose Close and Go to Bridge:

 This returns you to Bridge where you can choose the next image you want to open into Photoshop:

 And there we have it!
 That's a quick look at the essential features we need to know about to start navigating through our files and opening our images into Photoshop from Bridge!
 You can use Adobe Bridge to open any type of image that Photoshop supports (which is pretty much any type of image).
 Usually, Bridge will send the image to Photoshop without any problems.

 However, depending on the type of file you're opening (JPEG, PNG, TIFF, etc.), you may run into a situation where Bridge is sending the image not to Photoshop but to some other program that's installed on your computer.
 Or, it may be sending it to Photoshop but to an earlier version rather than the latest and greatest version.
-In the next tutorial in our Opening Images into Photoshop series, we learn how to easily fix the problem using the File Type Associations option in the Bridge Preferences.
-This series is part of our Photoshop Basics training.
+In the next lesson, we learn how to easily fix the problem using the File Type Associations option in the Bridge Preferences.

 Next lesson: How To Change File Type Associations In Adobe Bridge